 BT: Do you think that the responsibility of being a performer extends to working well on set?

-AW: One hundred per cent and I definitely get told that. [laughs] I want to be a pleasure to work with.
+AW: One hundred per cent and I definitely get told that. [laughs] I want to be a pleasure with whom to work.
 I want to walk on set and make people feel good, and as long as I am doing that and doing my best work, I feel like nothing can really stop me.
-Also working with Eva Longoria and seeing how she treats everyone around her, being such a super high-status actress in Hollywood, everyone knows her name, everywhere she goes and she’s Eva Longoria.
+Also, working with Eva Longoria and seeing how she treats everyone around her, being such a super high-status actress in Hollywood, everyone knows her name, everywhere she goes and she’s Eva Longoria.
 But she still treats every person around her like they are equal and they are nice and she is so nice to everybody, and I think that working with her has really encouraged me as well off set to keep up that mindset and how to treat people is very important.

-BT: It’s probably also inspiring that Eva Longoria is a multi hyphenate.
+BT: It’s probably also inspiring that Eva Longoria is a multihyphenate.

 AW: Yes.
 She taught me that when people say “I’m busy”, they have no idea what Eva does, because Eva is so busy. [laughs] That is what I want, I want to be doing all the things.
 I want to eventually write or direct and produce—whatever I can do in this industry, I think that I am going to take those opportunities and be busy like Eva and keep working.